atamis/atamis.me/content/posts/2018-10-10-flows-the-wrong-way.md

 Elixir's IO device type is pretty interesting: it's a departure from the traditional Erlang method, and supports pretty rich interaction capable of supporting this sort of careful IO work.
-There are a couple of small problems.
+There are a couple of small problems, and I have a folder full of failed attempts.

 # Attempt 0: Streaming compressed data with Erlang